History of Ohio: Civil War era (1838–1865)

-Ohio in national politics

-As a closely contested state, Ohio was the top choice of Republicans, and often also as Democrats, for place on the national ticket as candidate for president or vice president.
+Industrialization and urbanization (1865–1890)

+The first Standard Oil refinery was opened in Cleveland by businessman John D. Rockefeller.

 Between Lincoln and Hoover, every Republican president who did not gain the office by the death of his predecessor was born in Ohio; Ulysses Grant, although born in Ohio, was legally a residence of Illinois when he was elected.
 By electing so many of her sons to the presidency, Ohio gained a role in politics disproportionate to its size.
 Several reasons came together.
 Ohio was a microcosm of the United States, balanced closely between the parties, and at the crossroads of America: between the South, the Northeast, and the developing West, and influenced by each.
 Its ethnic, religious, and cultural elements were a microcosm of the North.
 Its cutthroat politics trained candidates in how to win.
 A leading Ohio politician was "Available"—that is, well-suited and electable.
 Thus, in most presidential years, the governor of Ohio was deemed more available than the governor of the larger states of New York or Pennsylvania.

 This legend built on itself as the state sent seven men to the White House and four more became vice president.
 Many others won major patronage plums.
 Between 1868 and 1924, not only did Ohio supply the most presidents, it supplied the most Cabinet members, and the most federal officeholders.
 Ohio-born Rutherford B. Hayes (1876), James A. Garfield (1880) and Benjamin Harrison (1888) were each nominated from a convention that had deadlocked, and where the delegates chose to turn to a candidate who could carry Ohio.
 In each case they did, and won the presidency.
 According to historian Andrew Sinclair, "the potency of the Ohio myth gave its favorite sons a huge advantage in a deadlocked convention".

-Progressive era

-U.S. Second Lady Cornelia Cole Fairbanks was a powerful progressive operative around the start of the 20th century who helped pave the way for the modern American female politician.

-The Progressive Era brought about change in the state, although the state had been at the forefront of the movement decades before.
-In 1852, Ohio passed its first child labor laws, and in 1885 adopted prosecution powers for violations.
-In 1886, the American Federation of Labor was formed in Columbus, culminating in the passage of workers' compensation laws by the early 20th century.